Special Educational Needs and Disabilities

 We believe that all our children are entitled to have equal access to all the experiences provided by our school, all our children are entitled to experience our broad and balanced curriculum, and all our children should be given the opportunity to develop to their full potential.
-To achieve this, a need for extra support may arise because of social, development or educational factors or because a child may be exceptionally gifted.
+To achieve this, a need for extra support may arise because of social, health, development or educational factors or because a child may be exceptionally gifted.
 Therefore we have developed the following aims:

 Our school is ideally suited to children with Special Educational Needs of whatever kind.

-As a small school we know all our children as individuals and this offers great benefits.
+As a small school, we know all our children as individuals and this offers great benefits.
 Individual needs will be accommodated for as they arise.

 Bolton Primary School

 Bolton Primary School, like all schools in Cumbria, is committed to meeting the needs of all pupils including those with special educational needs and disabilities (SEND).